syncfusion-content/angularjs-docs/angularjs/TreeMap/Getting-Started.md

 ## Enable Legend

 You can set the color value of leaf nodes using TreeMap Legend.
 This legend is appropriate only for the TreeMap whose leaf nodes are colored using `rangeColorMapping`.
-You can set `showLegend` property value to “True” to make a legend visible.
+You can set `showLegend` property value to “true” to make a legend visible.

 ### Label for Legend